a-ma4/SwirlR/README.md

 # SwirlR
-This project contains all the details about the swirl package in R.
+This project contains all the information about the swirl package in R.
+The timeline for development of this package is as follows